multiplai-tech/larazillow/README.md

-> **Disclaimer**: The following sample application is an open-source project shared by the app creator and meant for demonstration purposes **only**, not for production code use.
-Please use this sample application for inspiration, exploration, and experimentation at your own risk and enjoyment.
+> **Disclaimer**: This open-source project has been shared by the instructor at Fado Code Camp exclusively for demonstration purposes, and is not intended for production use.
+We encourage you to use this sample application to explore and experiment at your own risk and for your own benefit.
+Upon completion of the course, the intention is to further develop this project by implementing principles such as the Repository Pattern.

 ## Features